Ink Business Unlimited Credit Card vs. Ink Business Preferred Credit Card

 Welcome bonus winner: Ink Business Preferred

-The Ink Business Preferred offers 100,000 bonus points after you make $15,000 worth of purchases in the first three months.
-Each point is worth 1.25 cents if you redeem them through the Chase Ultimate Rewards portal, so that gives you a $1,250 value.
+The Ink Business Preferred offers 100,000 bonus points after you spend $15,000 in the first three months.
+Plus, points are worth 1.25 cents apiece if you redeem them for travel through the Chase Ultimate Rewards portal, which means your welcome bonus could be worth $1,250.

-On the other hand, the Ink Business Unlimited awards $750 in bonus cash if you spend $7,500 within the first three months.
-That’s more easily achievable, but this bonus offer is worth $500 less than the Ink Business Preferred’s welcome bonus.
-Thus, you should pick the Ink Business Preferred if you want the chance to earn a more valuable welcome bonus.
+On the other hand, the Ink Business Unlimited offers a welcome bonus of $750 if you spend $6,000 within the first three months.
+That’s an easier bonus offer to achieve, but it’s worth less than the Ink Business Preferred’s welcome bonus.
+If you want the chance to earn a more valuable welcome bonus, you should pick the Ink Business Preferred.

 Rewards rate winner: Ink Business Preferred

-The Ink Business Unlimited has no annual fee, but the Ink Business Preferred membership fee will set you back $95 each year.
+The Ink Business Unlimited has no annual fee, while the Ink Business Preferred’s annual fee will set you back $95 each year.

 Which card earns the most?

-Despite having an annual fee, the Ink Business Preferred offers a higher welcome bonus and more lucrative rewards on bonus categories.
-If you plan to use the card intensively and if you can take advantage of a few of those 3X points categories, you can probably garner higher rewards with the Ink Business Preferred.
+Despite having an annual fee, the Ink Business Preferred offers a more valuable welcome bonus and rewards structure.
+If you can take advantage of enough 3X points categories, you can probably garner higher rewards with the Ink Business Preferred.

-To see how the math works out, let’s look at an example.
-Suppose a business owner charges a total of $5,000 in expenses to the card each month split between the following categories:
+Suppose a business owner charges a total of $5,000 in expenses each month in the following categories:

 - $1,000 on travel